A1-Triard/phantom-type/README.md

 # phantom-type

-A `PhantomData` analog which prevents "parameter is never used" error, but does not produce any restrictions in contrast with `PhantomData`."
+A `PhantomData` analog which prevents "parameter is never used" error, but does not produce any restrictions in contrast with `PhantomData`.